-What I use: Amazon Basics Stainless Steel Kitchen Scale We use this because in baking, precision is everything!
+What I use: Amazon Basics Stainless Steel Kitchen Scale We use this because, in baking, precision is everything!
 I prefer to use grams instead of empirical measurements.
 Why?
-The reason for this is that a gram is always a gram while a cup will vary.
+The reason for this is that a gram is always a gram, while a cup will vary.
 Think about all the ways you grab a cup of flour.
 Did you scoop and then use a straight edge to level the flour?
-Did you fluff the flour first or was it packed down?
-Remember precision is everything, which means that if you are off by just 1/8th of a cup or half a teaspoon of vanilla extract, it could spell disaster.
-And for even the tiniest of measurements I will use this mini pocket scale.
-This is great for that pinch of something because sometimes the small quantity powders don’t even register on a regular kitchen scale.
+Did you fluff the flour first, or was it packed down?
+Remember, precision is everything, which means that if you are off by just 1/8th of a cup or half a teaspoon of vanilla extract, it could spell disaster.
+And for even the tiniest of measurements, I will use this mini pocket scale.
+This is great for that pinch of something because sometimes the small quantity of powders doesn’t even register on a regular kitchen scale.
 So we have both baking tools in our kitchen.

 3. Sheet Pans

 What I use: Nordic Ware Commercial Baker’s Half Sheet Pan I can not even begin to count how many of these I have on hand.
 I love them and use them almost daily.
-This is the 12 x 17 inch size which should fit perfectly into your oven.
+This is the 12 x 17 inch size that should fit perfectly into your oven.
 I also have these lids designed just for the sheet pans.
 Now the lids aren’t a necessity, just a luxury item.
 But one that is so worth investing in.
-Not only will these be your baking go to pan, but they are great for cooking meats, fish and vegetables.
+Not only will these be your baking go-to pan, but they are great for cooking meats, fish, and vegetables.

 4. Cooling Racks

 What I use: Bakers Secret Cooling Rack Cookies and cakes deserve the best care possible.
-The bottom of your baked goods need air to cool evenly, as well as to stop the cooking process.
-If you’ve ever left cookies or cakes on the sheet pan too long and they got icky brown bottoms, that was probably because the bottom of your baking pan wasn’t getting any air, resulting in overcooked baked goods or soggy bottoms.
+The bottom of your baked goods needs air to cool evenly and stop the cooking process.
+If you’ve ever left cookies or cakes on the sheet pan too long, and they got icky brown bottoms, that was probably because the bottom of your baking pan wasn’t getting any air, resulting in overcooked baked goods or soggy bottoms.
 And no one wants that!